History of Mission in Latin America

 Sr Marie Andree was appointed Principal of the school and was assisted by four Bolivian lay teachers.
 Teaching in Bolivia was not easy, political unrest at times forcing the closure of schools.
 Teachers are often poorly trained and often indifferent; Many challenges face the Sisters in their work: Lack of transport facilities, poverty, ignorance, malnutrition and diseases such as malaria, tuberculosis, typhoid, typhus, scabies, goitre, leprosy and anaemia caused by worms, gastro-enteritis, etc.

-The Sisters working in Forestal would leave their Convent at Santa Cruz on a Monday morning and return and return from Forestal at the weekend for Sunday Mass.
-They carried all their provisions and medical supplies for the week in their rucksacks and were allowed to carray the Blessed Sacrament with them to their little Chapel at Forestal as a priest was able to visit only about three or four times a year.
+The Sisters working in Forestal would leave their Convent at Santa Cruz on a Monday morning and return from Forestal at the weekend for Sunday Mass.
+They carried all their provisions and medical supplies for the week in their rucksacks and were allowed to carry the Blessed Sacrament with them to their little Chapel at Forestal as a priest was able to visit only about three or four times a year.

 The mission at Forestal placed a great strain on the Sisters in Bolivia because there is no telephonic or other means of communication by which the Sisters in the campo can notify their companions at Santa Cruz of their safe arrival, nor why they sometimes cannot come home for three weeks at a time when the rivers are impassable.
 Those at Santa Cruz can only conjecture that it has been raining heavily in the forest and the roads are not negotiable.